Supplier Code of Conduct

 Motorola Solutions values environmentally preferred products.
 We work with and encourage our suppliers to create products that are energy efficient, highly recyclable and contain significant amounts of recycled materials and low amounts of hazardous materials.
-To enable us to evaluate supplier components and products for environmental performance, suppliers must provide material disclosures as outlined in our controlled and reportable materials disclosure process, available at the following URL: https://www.motorolasolutions.com/en_us/about/company-overview/corporate-responsibility/governance-and-policies/materials-disclosure-process.html
+To enable us to evaluate Supplier components and products for environmental performance, suppliers must provide material disclosures as outlined in our controlled and reportable materials disclosure process, available at the following URL: https://www.motorolasolutions.com/en_us/about/company-overview/corporate-responsibility/governance-and-policies/materials-disclosure-process.html

-2) Ozone-Depleting Substances
+2) Ozone-Depleting Substances and Air Emissions

 It is Motorola Solutions’ policy to eliminate from our products any components — including components provided by our suppliers — that contain or that are manufactured with a process that uses any Class I ozone- depleting substance.
 As outlined in the Internal Revenue Service's Publication 510, the U.S. government imposes an environmental tax on the sale or use of ozone-depleting chemicals and imported products containing or manufactured with these chemicals.
 Suppliers need to provide certification that products imported into the U.S. do not contain or are not manufactured with a process that uses any Class I ozone-depleting chemicals and imported products containing or manufactured with these chemicals.
 Supplier will provide certification (certification form accessible at the following URL: http://responsibility.motorolasolutions.com/index.php/downloads/dow005-ozonedepletingsubstances/) that products imported into the U.S. do not contain or are not manufactured with a process that uses any Class I ozone-depleting chemicals.

-4) Safety Data Sheets
+3) Safety Data Sheets

-Supplier will: (i) electronically provide safety data sheets in accordance to the Globally Harmonized System of classification and labeling of chemicals, or equivalent documentation for all applicable articles supplied to or for Motorola Solutions; (ii) for all chemicals supplied or imported into the United States, certify that the chemicals are listed on the Toxic Substances Control Act, 15 USCS §2601, et. seq., chemical inventory, or are subject to an exemption specified in the safety data sheets; (iv) for Products imported into the United States, provide Motorola Solutions with a completed and signed ODS Certification Questionnaire, available at: http://responsibility.motorolasolutions.com/index.php/downloads/dow005-ozonedepletingsubstances/, which may be updated from time to time; and (v) (for Products used as parts or components for Motorola Solutions’ products, including the packaging used with such products) any materials that accompany such products, comply with all provisions of Motorola Solutions’ Controlled and Reportable Materials Disclosure Process available at: https://www.motorolasolutions.com/en_us/about/company-overview/corporate-responsibility/governance-and-policies/materials-disclosure-process.html which may be updated from time to time.
+Supplier will: (i) electronically provide safety data sheets in accordance to the Globally Harmonized System of classification and labelling of chemicals, or equivalent documentation for all applicable articles supplied to or for Motorola Solutions; (ii) for all chemicals supplied or imported into the United States, certify that the chemicals are listed on the Toxic Substances Control Act, 15 USCS §2601, et. seq., chemical inventory, or are subject to an exemption specified in the safety data sheets; (iv) for Products imported into the United States, provide Motorola Solutions with a completed and signed ODS Certification Questionnaire, available at: http://responsibility.motorolasolutions.com/index.php/downloads/dow005-ozonedepletingsubstances/, which may be updated from time to time; and (v) (for Products used as parts or components for Motorola Solutions’ products, including the packaging used with such products) any materials that accompany such products, comply with all provisions of Motorola Solutions’ Controlled and Reportable Materials Disclosure Process available at: https://www.motorolasolutions.com/en_us/about/company-overview/corporate-responsibility/governance-and-policies/materials-disclosure-process.html which may be updated from time to time.
 Supplier further certifies that all substances, preparations and articles provided to or for Motorola Solutions are in compliance with all applicable EU REACH Directive Requirements (1907/2006 and 1272/2008).